molsonkiko/NppCSharpPluginPack/README.md

 4. Try building the project using Visual Studio using `x64` build target (this build for 64-bit Notepad++).
 You will know that the project is working correctly when Notepad++ starts up, and `CSharpPluginPack` appears on the list of plugins.
 5. Try changing the assembly version in [NppCSharpPluginPack/Properties/AssemblyInfo.cs](https://github.com/molsonkiko/NppCSharpPluginPack/blob/main/NppCSharpPluginPack/Properties/AssemblyInfo.cs) to `1.0.3.0`.
 6. Try building the project again, then select `Plugins->CSharpPluginPack->About` from the Notepad++ dropdown menu.
 The title of the [about form](/docs/README.md#about-form) should read `NppCSharpPluginPack v1.0.3`.
 If it does not, your project is not building correctly.
-7. Copy the `testfiles` directory of the repo to the `%ProgramFiles%/Notepad++/plugins/CSharpPluginPack` directory.
+7. Copy the `testfiles` directory of the repo to the `%ProgramFiles%/Notepad++/plugins/CSharpPluginPack` directory. *Note: this step is __not necessary__ starting in v0.0.3.20, because that is the first version that automatically syncs the `testfiles` directory in the repo with the `testfiles` directory in the directory targeted by the build process.*
 8. Run the tests.
 The third line of the test results file should read `No tests failed`.
 If you see `Tests failed: Performance of something` on the third line, that's because you forgot step 7.
 9. To test your project for 32-bit Notepad++, repeat steps 3-8 for `%ProgramFiles (x86)%/Notepad++/plugins` and change your build target to `x86`.